nmap/npcap/README.md

 ```
 File                     Src Directory            Description
 wpcap.dll                wpcap                    the same with WinPcap
-packet.dll               packetWin7\Dll           changed driver name, add `Admin-only mode` here
+packet.dll               packetWin7\Dll           changed driver name, add "Admin-only Mode" here
-npf.sys (or npcap.sys)   packetWin7\npf           port from NDIS 5 to NDIS 6, we support two names: npf or npcap, based on whether Npcap is installed in "WinPcap Mode"
+npf.sys (or npcap.sys)   packetWin7\npf           port from NDIS 5 to NDIS 6, we support two names: npf or npcap, based on whether Npcap is installed in "WinPcap Compatible Mode"
 NPFInstall.exe           packetWin7\NPFInstall    a lwf driver installation tool we added to Npcap
-NPcapHelper.exe          packetWin7\Helper        the helper program for `Admin-only mode`, will run under Administrator rights
+NPcapHelper.exe          packetWin7\Helper        the helper program for "Admin-only Mode", will run under Administrator rights
 ```

 ## For softwares that uses Npcap loopback feature